Sensory-Cloud/csharp-sdk/README.md

 ## Registering OAuth Credentials

-OAuth credentials should be registered once per unique machine that communicates with Sensory Cloud.
+OAuth credentials should be registered once per unique machine.
 Registration is very simple, and provided as part of the SDK.

 The below example shows how to create an OAuthService and register a client for the first time.